-To be considered amongst the most pious Muslims is the most merciful gift that Allah SWT can give His servants.
+Being considered amongst the most pious Muslims is the most merciful gift that Allah SWT can give His servants.
 A title easily achieved by making full use of Ramadan’s first 10 days.

 As a matter of fact, mercy manifests itself through our humanity in many ways, and all of this can be achieved by cultivating a Ramadan filled with implementing mercy in our daily lives.

 There are a few ways that Muslims can show mercy to others in their homes and communities in the first 10 days of Ramadan:

-Lighten the load
+Lighten the Load

 Some even expect others to perform extra household duties, like cooking, baking, cleaning, and entertaining, even while fasting and performing their extra worship activities.

-Be content to eat simple meals and helping with household chores you don’t usually do.
+Be content to eat simple meals and help with household chores you don’t usually do.
 Give others a break and take a load off them this month.

 Part of Allah’s mercy is the love we feel for our parents, children, siblings, cousins, and other extended family.
 Make time in Ramadan to just be with your family.

 Family time can include reading books together, crafting, cooking, taking family outings, or walking in the evenings before iftar.
-Give extra cuddles, snuggles, and kisses in this month.
-The love and mercy you can show others will multiply the love and mercy that Allah will have for you.
+Give extra cuddles, snuggles, and kisses this month.

-When you forgive others’ debts you ease the stress they’re enduring over repaying your loans.
-Show them the mercy for their financial situation that you also hope to also be shown on the Day of Judgment.
+When you forgive others’ debts, you ease the stress they’re enduring over repaying your loans.
+Show them the mercy for their financial situation that you also hope to also see on the Day of Judgment.

-Let go of grudges
+Let Go of Grudges